Words by Blanka Priddle

 Are you a creature of habit?
 Do you wake dreading the day ahead?
 Grab your phone before you even opened your eyes or your feet touched the floor?
 Does this leave you feeling exhausted, grumpy and stressed?
 Read on for a little morning musings peppered with small ideas that may bring big changes to how you start the day.

-We often feel like we never left.
-We live at times of constant attention, ever-present stimulation, and an immediate return for our needs in the wide world of the Internet, and it is becoming harder to step away from our work-life and press a pause button.
+We live in a time of constant required attention, ever-present stimulation, and it is becoming harder to step away from our work-life and press a pause button.

 Many of us carry our work in our pocket or handbag all the time, hidden, but always waiting for – and sometimes even demanding – our attention, our time and energy, even when we should be on holiday.
-We believe that things would fall apart if we didn’t regularly check in, and so, quite willingly, we live in a state of constant stress, without even realising it, and we never take a proper break.
+We believe that things will fall apart if we don’t regularly “check in”, and so, quite willingly, we live in a state of constant stress, without even realising it, and we never take a proper break.

-In our everyday busyness it is not easy to stay aware of what patterns are taking over our days and create stress.
+In our state of busyness it is not easy to stay aware of which patterns are taking over our days and creating stress.
 However, it is possible to regain control of some aspects of our lives, even when we are super busy, and for most of us the easiest time to change our routine is in the morning, when even a non-morning person will be able to carve a few minutes for themselves.
-And what better time to shake things up then September, with its great ‘back-to-school’ and ‘new-start-after-summer’ vibe!

-Once you are out of bed and ready to get going, what is your current morning routine?
-Do you turn on the news and let the stress of our crazy world into your life without giving yourself a chance to wake up, set yourself up for your day so you are ready for the onslaught of the outside world?
+Once you are out of bed and ready to get going, what happens next?
+Do you turn on the news and let the stress of our crazy world into your life without giving yourself a chance to wake up and set yourself up for your day so you are ready for the onslaught of the outside world?
 Do you check your emails while your morning coffee is brewing, and start replying straight away?

-Even small changes in our morning may bring feelings of order and space and joy.
+Even small changes in our morning routine can help us feel more spacious and joyful.
 You could think about the day ahead and write down three most important things that you simply have to do today, while enjoying your morning tea.
 You might choose to write in your journal, planning your day in more detail, or pour your heart out on the journal’s pages, or compose a poem, if that is where your mind takes you.